decaporg/decap-cms/docs/intro.md

 ## The Admin Interface

 The admin interface is a single-page app with the entry point stored in a static `/admin` folder you add to the root of your site.
-You can include it with a simple `index.html` file that loads the necessary CSS and JS files from from a CDN:
+You can include it with a simple `index.html` file that loads the necessary CSS and JS files from a CDN:

 ``` html
 <!doctype html>